LuxDevHQ/Data-Analytics-Boot-camp-Projects/phase_3.md

 Work in groups of 2–4 students.

 Written Report
-Submit a document (Word or PDF) that includes:
+Submit a github repo that includes:

 1. A brief explanation for each question
 2. The SQL query used